Klagetoh, Arizona: History

 The people who pioneered Klagetoh itself are not remembered, at least by name.
 The Anasazi had a thriving settlement here once, perhaps with almost as many residents as the 6,000-person chapter boasts today.

 Rug

 Navajo rugs from the Klagetoh area are among the most popular because of their bold clear cut designs.
 The Klagetoh weaving is distinguished by strong central design motifs, complex bordering, and a combination of grey, black, white, and red yarns.
 It is very similar to the Ganado rugs, but with a predominantly gray background instead of the Ganado's red.

 Music

 Klagetoh is home to the Klagetoh Maiden Singers and Klagetoh Swingers.
 The Klagetoh Maiden Singers are Joycetta Bonnie, Rose M. Bonnie, Winnie Bonnie, Marie E. Brown, and Bertha Johnson.
-The Klagetoh Swingers are Ted B. Bonnie, Ned Tsosie Clark, Frank J. Begay, Robert P. Roan, Arthur P. Roan, Bennie Silversmith, and Johnny Dealison.
+The Klagetoh Swingers are Ted B. Bonnie, Ned Tsosie Clark, Frank J. Begay, Dan George, Robert P. Roan, Arthur P. Roan, Bennie Silversmith, and Johnny Dealison.